ncatlab/nlab-content/pages/381.md

 Similarly for an $\omega$-category [[internalization|internal to]]  another ambient category $A$.

 The category $\omega Cat(A)$ of $\omega$-categories [[internalization|internal to]] $A$ has $\omega$-categories
-as its objects and morphism og the underlying globular objects respecting all the above extra structure as morphisms.
+as its objects and morphism of the underlying globular objects respecting all the above extra structure as morphisms.

 ## Remarks